 Undergraduate research topics can be in any discipline - our undergraduate research fellows have had projects ranging from a study of sound symbolism in J.R.R.
 Tolkien's Lord of the Rings to finding new plant-based cures for tuberculosis.
 So don't be afraid to branch out and find a topic you are passionate about!

 Most of the research conducted at Auburn begins with a student approaching a faculty member, department chair, advisor, or another student who has been involved in undergraduate research.
-If there are courses that capture your interest, speak to those faculty members about their ongoing research and whether they are interested in working with undergraduate students.
+If there are courses that capture your interest, speak to those faculty members about their ongoing research and whether they are interested in and able to work with you

-You can also talk to the chair of your department (or a department you might be interested in joining) to find out which faculty members welcome undergraduates in their research group, or which faculty have guided undergraduates in a research project.
+The chair of your department (or a department you might be interested in joining) usually knows which faculty members welcome undergraduates in their research group, or which faculty have guided undergraduates in research projects.

-You may also speak to graduate teaching assistants (GTAs) about their research projects.
-They can advise you on which faculty members are best suited for your interests.
+You may also speak to graduate teaching assistants (GTAs) and undergraduate students who are currently doing research about their projects.
+They can advise you on which faculty members are best suited to your interests.

-Finally, you can reach out to your academic advisor for help with finding a mentor.
+Finally, you can reach out to your academic advisor for help with finding a mentor, or check out the current and past listing of undergraduate research fellows to find out the names of their research mentors.

 Like we said earlier, you can take special topics courses or seminars to provide insight on a possible research project.
 Another option is to take a research course - many majors have dedicated research courses for undergraduates, which can help you hone your skills and connect with future research mentors.